Health in Namibia: Medical personnel

-In 2004, the country had 598 physicians - 0.3 per 1,000 inhabitants, and 6,145 midwives and nurses - 3 per 1,000 inhabitants.
+In 2004, the country had 598 physicians and specialist doctors - 0.3 per 1,000 inhabitants, and 6,145 midwives and nurses - 3 per 1,000 inhabitants.
 This number is significantly larger than in the rest of Africa and slightly exceeds the minimum density recommended by the World Health Organization.
+In 2023, the number of doctors was 563.
+Several medical specialisations, for instance rheumatology, endocrinology, and oncology, have only one practitioner in Namibia.
 The total numbers do not reflect that the private health care facilities are luxuriously staffed while there is a shortage in the public sector.